yashv373/Zyphon/3_Gate_Level/Verilog_HDL/1_circuit with no inputs and one output.md

 //for a structure bottom-up approach, we're following the list by HDLbits.
 //The first task is to describe a verilog circuit with no inputs and 1 output.

-module ckt(output y); // a module named ckt is instantiated and inside it we have a dec endmodule
+module ckt(output y); // a module named ckt is instantiated and inside it we have a declaration of output port y. no inputs, just y. endmodule